-If your doctor thinks you have heart disease, it’s important to know that Emerson Hospital offers access to a comprehensive array of tests to help make an accurate diagnosis.
-The tests you’ll need depend on what condition your doctor thinks you may have.
+If your doctor thinks you have heart disease, it is important to know that Emerson Hospital offers access to a comprehensive array of tests to help make an accurate diagnosis.
+The tests you will need depend on what condition your doctor thinks you may have.

 The tests to diagnose heart disease include: